 Methane Guiding Principles

-This initative brings together 8 of the industry’s main stakeholders with the aim of reducing methane emissions along the oil and gas supply chain.
+This initiative brings together eight of the industry's main stakeholders with the aim of reducing methane emissions along the hydrocarbon value chain.

 This Task Force, launched by the Financial Stability Board, aims to provide recommendations and establish guidelines to improve the quality of companies’ financial disclosures in matters relating to climate change.

-IPIECA is the oil and gas industry’s main association active on key environmental and social issues.
+IPIECA is the oil and gas industry's main association active on the main environmental and social issues.

 World Business Council For Sustainable Development (WBCSD)